tonystaark/blog/content/blog/my-path-to-be-a-certified-AWS-solutions-architect/index.md

 ---
-title: My Path To Be A Certified AWS Solution
+title: My Path To Be A Certified AWS Solution Architect
 date: "2022-04-27"
 ---